tonyreveal/automation_platform_config_template/README.md

     which_org

-        You can update `which_org` to specify your org within the cluster and just create all objects in a single organization.
+        You can pass `which_org` as an extra_var when you run the playbook, or you can update `which_org` in the playbook to specify which organization within the cluster and create all objects in a single organization.
 If you do not wish to use `which_org` then you will have to hard code the organization for each individual object replacing the variable `"{{ which_org }}"` with the organization name.

     CONTROLLER_VERIFY_SSL

-        CONTROLLER_VERIFY_SSL it is recommended not to modify this variable.
-By default Tower / AAP 2.1 is installed with a self-signed certificate.
+        It is recommended not to modify this variable.
+By default AAP 2.x is installed with a self-signed certificate.
 If you do not replace the certificate then you will receive certificate errors which prevent creating your objects.

 `vars/controller_credential_types.yml`: